Skip to content

 Beningbrough Newton walk

-Follow the pink waymarks along this circular route through parkland and woodland.
+Follow the pink waymarks along this circular route through parkland and woodland, spot the various wildlife along the route.
 There are two options to extend your walk: going further into the woods and circling through the historic village of Newton-on-Ouse.

 Please avoid the fields